-During 2017, the committee reviewed 240 requests for retroactive coverage of which 233 were approved, 1 was denied, and 6 were deferred pending receipt of further information.
+During 2018, the committee reviewed 172 requests for retroactive coverage of which 171 were approved, and 1 was denied.

 Peer Review Council

 The Peer Review Council (Council) reviews physician claim records to determine whether a surcharge should be imposed against the Fund fee or Plan premium, if applicable.
 The surcharge is a percentage of a provider's Fund fee or Plan premium based on the number of closed medical liability claims reported and the aggregate amount paid for those claims.